ruby/www.ruby-lang.org/en/libraries/index.md

 #### Installing a gem

-Once you know which gem you would like to **install**, for instance the popular Rails:
+Once you know which gem you would like to **install**, for instance the popular Ruby on Rails framework:

 {% highlight sh %}
 $ gem install rails
 {% endhighlight %}

-You can even install just a certain version of the library, using the `--version` / `-v` flag:
+You can even install just a specific version of the library, using the `--version` / `-v` flag:

 {% highlight sh %}